fiveisprime/fiveisprime.github.io/_posts/2015-02-18-growing-up-in-open-source.md

 learn what works best for them in what situations.
 Teach flexibility and how to be a good open source contributor.

 P.S.
-I'm writing this down so that I stick to it.
+I'm writing this down so that I stick to it and thanks CJ et al. for helping me get here.